 The crop diversity has also opened many doors for creating "packaged products" like salsa, apple cider, and canned goods.
 We see a massive growth opportunity in this area as new farmers join our family.

 If you are a looking for a job in agriculture we would love to have you on the team.
 If you are a looking to start a farm we would love to have you with us in a great peer support environment.
 If you are looking to create a great cider, let's partner up with our apples.
-We have great opportunities for every Veteran.
+We have great opportunities for every small and local business.

 We currently have 20 acres of Fuji apples, sprinkled in with some Gala's as our pollinators.
 Our Fuji's are top flight in taste and the size of a softball.
 Our apples were planted in 2016 and growing strong.